brockk/escalation/README.md

 - `get_wages_and_tait()`
 - `get_three_plus_three()`

-These functions fetch model fitting objects.
+These functions create model fitting objects.
 Where possible, technical implementations are imported from existing R packages like `dfcrm`, `trialr`, and `BOIN`.
 Where no external implementations is available however, methods are implemented natively in `escalation`.